 Study design

-A descriptive cross sectional study was carried out among patients who attend community pharmacies for their anti hypertensive medication needs, to assess the influence of socioeconomic status on the management of hypertension among these patients.
+A descriptive cross-sectional study was carried out among patients who attend community pharmacies for their anti-hypertensive medication needs, to assess the influence of socioeconomic status on the management of hypertension among these patients.

 Structured pre-tested and validated questionnaires were used to collect the required data.
 The questionnaire designed consisted of 5 parts: A, B, C, D, and E. Part A consists of demographic information of the patients including age, gender and marital status.
 Part B consists of data on social information like life style habits, such as smoking, alcohol consumption and physical activities.
 Part C, consists of economic status such as monthly income, and average of cost of medication per month.
 Part D consists of management data such as medication used, frequency of blood pressure monitoring, current and average BP value for the period of study, and advice on life style modification by the health professional.
 Part E consist of other questions such as co-morbidity.

-Data collection was carried out over a period of 6 months, July to December 2018.

 Data analysis

-Data collected was analyzed using SPSS statistical package version 20 and significance difference was taken at p<0.05.
+Data collected was analyzed using SPSS statistical package version 20 and significance difference was considered at p<0.05.

 Results